IY-Home/processing/Person/README.md

   - Global variables and physics constants
   - Collections of all objects, humans, and input boxes
   - Main update loop
-  - References to Window, KeyManager, Debug, and ImageManager systems
+  - References to Window, KeyManager, and ImageManager systems
 - **`Window`** - Display/background and scene management
 - **`KeyManager`** - Key event handling
-- **`Debug`** - Debugging HUD with tracked human info
 - **`ImageManager`** - Image storage and asynchronous image loading and caching
 - **`CircularArrayList`** - Extended ArrayList with looping and type-safe getters